Academic Policies and Procedures

 • 400 level courses are assumed to be primarily for undergraduates.
 If the course material is described as sufficiently advanced, graduate credit may be granted upon approval of the Graduate Program Committee.
 Requests for graduate credit for 400 level courses must provide information to verify that the course material is at the graduate level for all students or that graduate students are required to do additional work beyond the level required of undergraduates in the course.

-• 500 level courses are assumed to be primarily for first-year graduate students; senior majors or other students may also take them or others by special permission.
-These students are limited to six credit hours of graduate work.
+• 500 level courses are assumed to be primarily for first-year graduate students; undergraduate seniors or other students may also take them or others with permission.
+See Undergraduate Policies and Procedures for more information.

 • 700 level courses are assumed to be for master’s and doctoral students.